jjgecon/EconJM_auto_doc_gen/output_docs/crese/cover_letter/Gonzalez_CL.typ

 A second paper shows that telenovelas focused on inequality reduce support for redistribution by downplaying or trivializing issues of economic disparity.
 My future work will generalize this approach to measure broader cultural values and use AI to analyze diverse media for a comprehensive study of culture.

-Joining CRESE represents an exciting opportunity to contribute to its commitment to rigorous, policy-relevant economic research with a collaborative and interdisciplinary focus.
-My work on measuring cultural values through advanced AI techniques aligns well with CRESE's methodological diversity and the department's use of empirical and experimental approaches, exemplified by my job market paper on media influence in labor participation, which integrates behavioral and economic analysis.
-Moreover, my experience leading research projects and mentoring aligns with CRESE’s active public engagement and teamwork culture, as I have effectively collaborated across disciplines and supervised research assistants.
-This synergy positions me to thrive within CRESE’s vibrant research community and contribute meaningfully to the ongoing ANR project on populism.
+Joining CRESE would be an excellent opportunity to contribute to the project "The Political Economy of Populism."
+My research develops AI-based measures of cultural values and complements the project's methodological diversity, offering an innovative cultural perspective on the drivers and consequences of populism.
+I have led interdisciplinary research teams, mentored research assistants, and actively engaged in public dissemination of research.
+These experiences align with CRESE’s collaborative, public-facing culture and would enable me to contribute immediately to the centre’s research and outreach activities.